apache/spark/docs/helm-chart/manage-dags-files.rst

       # by setting the  dags.gitSync.* values
       # Refer values.yaml for details

-When using ``apache-airflow>=2.0.0``, :ref:`DAG Serialization <apache-airflow:dag-serialization>` is enabled by default, hence Webserver does not need access to DAG files, so ``git-sync`` sidecar is not run on Webserver.
+When using ``apache-airflow >= 2.0.0``, :ref:`DAG Serialization <apache-airflow:dag-serialization>` is enabled by default,
+hence Webserver does not need access to DAG files, so ``git-sync`` sidecar is not run on Webserver.

 Mounting DAGs from an externally populated PVC
 ----------------------------------------------

 In this approach, Airflow will read the DAGs from a PVC which has ``ReadOnlyMany`` or ``ReadWriteMany`` access mode.
-You will have to ensure that the PVC is populated/updated with the required DAGs(this won't be handled by the chart).
-You can pass in the name of the  volume claim to the chart
+You will have to ensure that the PVC is populated/updated with the required DAGs (this won't be handled by the chart).
+You pass in the name of the volume claim to the chart:

 .. code-block:: bash

     helm upgrade --install airflow apache-airflow/airflow \
       --set dags.persistence.enabled=true \
-      --set dags.persistence.existingClaim=my-volume-claim
+      --set dags.persistence.existingClaim=my-volume-claim \
       --set dags.gitSync.enabled=false

 Mounting DAGs from a private Github repo using Git-Sync sidecar